Structured vs. Unstructured Pruning: An Exponential Gap: Introduction

 Modern neural networks are typically trained in highly overparameterized regimes, often containing orders of magnitude more parameters than are seemingly necessary to represent the target function.
 Despite this redundancy, empirical evidence suggests that such large models can be pruned aggressively after training, yielding sparse subnetworks that retain comparable performance.
 Understanding the origin of this phenomenon has become a central topic in the theory of deep learning.

 A prominent line of work addressing this question is the \emph{Lottery Ticket Hypothesis} (LTH), introduced in \cite{frankleLotteryTicketHypothesis2018}.
-The LTH posits that sufficiently large randomly initialized networks contain sparse subnetworks—called \emph{winning tickets}—which, when trained in isolation, can achieve the performance of the original dense network.
+The LTH states that sufficiently large randomly initialized networks contain sparse subnetworks, called \emph{winning tickets}, which can achieve the performance of the original dense network, when trained in isolation.
 Subsequent empirical works refined this perspective and proposed pruning strategies that identify such subnetworks efficiently \citep{zhouDeconstructingLotteryTickets2019,ramanujanWhatHiddenRandomly2020}.

 These developments motivated an even stronger conjecture, known as the \emph{Strong Lottery Ticket Hypothesis} (SLTH), which asserts that winning tickets already exist at initialization, without requiring any training of the retained weights.
 In other words, pruning alone suffices to obtain a performant subnetwork.
 This formulation removes the need to analyze training dynamics and has enabled a series of rigorous existence proofs for fully connected and convolutional architectures~\citep{malachProvingLotteryTicket2020,Pensia,orseauLogarithmicPruningAll2020,ferbachGeneralFrameworkProving2022}.

-Given a target network and $\varepsilon > 0$, the guiding research question is to determine what level of overparamerization (function of $\varepsilon$) a network requires so that it likely has a subnetwork that approximates the target network (see \Cref{def:eps-apx} for the precise metric).
-A crucial aspect of these results is their dependence on the approximation accuracy $\varepsilon$.
-In multilayer networks, approximation errors accumulate across layers, so existing guarantees implicitly require $\varepsilon$ to be small with respect to the width and depth of the network; consequently, a pruning scheme whose overparameterization scales linearly in $1/\varepsilon$ is considered too demanding in deep settings \citep{Pensia}.
+Given a target network and $\varepsilon > 0$, a central question is how much overparameterization is needed for a randomly initialized network to contain, with high probability, a pruned subnetwork that $\varepsilon$-approximates the target network (see \Cref{def:eps-apx} for the precise metric).
+This dependence on $\varepsilon$ is critical in deep settings: since approximation errors compound across layers, the required accuracy must shrink with the target network’s width and depth.
+Consequently, a pruning scheme with linear dependence on $1/\varepsilon$ becomes prohibitively expensive, while the logarithmic dependence achieved by weight pruning remains compatible with existing SLTH constructions \citep{Pensia}.